OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

 - the host directory (the _mountpoint_) is declared at container **run-time**
 - for portability, a given host directory can't be guaranteed to be available on all hosts, thus you can’t mount a host directory from within the Dockerfile
 - `VOLUME` does not support specifying a _host-dir_ parameter.
 You must specify the _mountpoint_ when you **create** or **run** the container
+- **Tip** `VOLUME` should be used to expose any database storage area, configuration storage, or files/folders created by your docker container.
+  - You are strongly encouraged to use `VOLUME` for any _mutable_ and/or _user-serviceable_ parts of your image.

 ```sh
 VOLUME ["/var/log/"]